webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 With a bearer token, wen can read from our first OAuth protected API: The profile server.

-**NOTE** Anybody who has an OAuth Bearer token could eventually act as the user.
+'''NOTE''' Anybody who has an OAuth Bearer token could eventually act as the user.
 At the time, the only protected service is the profile server, but we might want to protect other components later down the road.

 === 4.
 Reading data from the profile server ===